 You certainly can.
 In many situations, there will be no significant negative effects.
 However, placing a mattress directly on the floor can result in the following:

-If you aren’t a fan of the traditional boxspring you may want to consider one of the following boxspring alternative options.
+If you aren’t a fan of the traditional boxspring, you may want to consider one of the following boxspring alternative options.

-- Low-profile boxspring – functionally a low-profile boxspring will act exactly like a traditional boxspring, however their height is usually about half that of a traditional boxspring.
+Functionally, a low-profile boxspring will act exactly like a traditional boxspring; however, its height is usually about half that of a traditional boxspring.